-- Applying established paralegal ethics in case studies
+- Applying established paralegal ethics in your everyday work life

-- Demonstrating proficiency in both traditional and technological methods of legal research
+- Conducting proficiency legal research using both traditional and technological methods

-- Demonstrating capabilities in formatting legal documents, constructing legal briefs, and preparing legal submissions
+- Formatting and filing legal documents, constructing legal briefs, and preparing legal submissions

-Goal III: Demonstrate understanding of substantive and procedural law by.
+Demonstrate an understanding of substantive and procedural law by: